Generative UI with Angular Components

 . - If the schema does not match the Angular component's input type, you'll see an error in both your editor and when you attempt to build the application.

-Streaming
+Streaming with Skillet

-Streaming generative user interfaces is baked into the core of hashbrown. hashbrown ships with an LLM-optimized schema language called Skillet.
+Streaming generative user interfaces is baked into the core of Hashbrown.
+Hashbrown ships with an LLM-optimized schema language called Skillet.

 Skillet supports streaming for: